Dunlap Bennett & Ludwig Advise Geospatial Tech Firm Element 84 In Its Acquisition of Azavea Inc.

 The acquisition enhances Element 84's ability “to solve geospatial problems that address climate change and sustainability challenges globally,” including water security, disaster response and climate resilience, said company President Tracey Pilone and CEO Dan Pilone.

-Robert Cheetham, founder and CEO of Azavea, will become Chief Strategy office of the combined organizations.
+Robert Cheetham, founder and CEO of Azavea, will become Chief Strategy Officer of the combined organizations.

 Dunlap Bennett & Ludwig – Dunlap Bennett & Ludwig is a veteran-owned law firm with outcome-focused attorneys advising and representing clients in national and international legal matters.
 DBL prides themselves on prioritizing practical and effective outcomes by offering a full array of legal services and investing in long-term relationships with their clients.
 To learn more about Dunlap Bennett & Ludwig and how we assist you, contact us by calling 800-747-9354 or emailing clientservices@dbllawyers.com.